FTP Server Return Codes – 1nn to 500

 1nn Server Return Codes

-1nn - The requested action is being initiated; expect another reply before proceeding with a new command.
+1nn - Initiation of requested action; expect another reply before proceeding with a new command.

 2nn - Requested action has been successfully completed.

-3nn - The command has been accepted, but the requested action is pending receipt of further information.
+3nn - Command has been accepted, but the requested action is pending receipt of further information.

 n0n - Syntax